adrianoes/k6-expandtesting_api/README.md

 # Tips:

+- If the automatic Jira issue creation during test execution fails or doesn't trigger, use the backup script create_jira_issues_from_reports.ps1.
+This script scans the reports/ folder, parses HTML test reports, and creates Jira issues for any failed checks.
+Navigate to C:\k6-expandtesting_api\tests and execute ```..\create_jira_issues_from_reports.ps1``` after running tests.
+This is useful for retrying failed issue creations.
 - UI and API tests to send password reset link to user's email and API tests to verify a password reset token and reset a user's password must be tested manually as they rely on e-mail verification.
 - K6 documentation is pleasant to the readers eyes.
 Have a look calmly.
 - Use support .bat files for a better experience.